augustinh22/msc_markdown/source/02_Theory.md

 **Relevant here:**
 *"indicators have the potential to be misleading, if the data, assumptions, or analyses behind them are incorrect.
 Aggregated data, for example, may mask inequalities within vulnerable groups that, unless disaggregated, will remain hidden to policymakers.
 In the extreme, this can lead to a phenomenon known as Simpson’s paradox, where a body of data displays a trend, yet when the data are broken into subgroups, the opposite trend is apparent for different subgroups"* [@mainiSendaiFrameworkDisaster2017]

-# International Initiatives

-\ac{EO}-derived information can contribute to many existing global priority initiatives.
-Utilising information based on free and open \ac{EO} data can reduce costs for monitoring some of an initiatives goals and offer dynamic, regionalised information that can be generated more frequently than traditional statistical survey methods, assuming suitable \ac{EO} data quality and automated information extraction methods.
-In order to keep the scope manageable, the focus here is looking at ways \ac{EO}-derived information can contribute to the \ac{UN} \acp{SDG} and the \ac{DRR}, both of which pertain to goals set in 2015 for 2030.

-Goals have been identified in the scope of various global initiatives, with the expressed purpose of improving the lives of people across the world and mitigating potential or inevitable risks and vulnerabilities.
-Multiple targets have been identified for each of these goals.
-In this context, indicators exist or are being developed in order to monitor targets and report on progress over time.
-Many of the developed indicators are based on official statistics on a regional, national or provincial level, but are not spatially explicit.
-Incorporating information derived from an objective base of constantly collected \ac{EO} data with existing indicators can offer spatially explicit evidence that informs future actions towards identified goals.

-## United Nations' Sustainable Development Goals

-The \ac{UN} has identified 17 goals with many targets and related indicators for the 2030 Agenda for Sustainable Development.
-These goals are known as the \acp{SDG} *INSERT FIGURE*, and replace what were the eight \acp{MDG}, presented by the \ac{UN} to be achieved by 2015.
-The \acp{MDG} were specifically and unfairly geared towards poorer countries, developed primarily by stakeholders from the United States, Europe and Japan, and co-sponsored by financially motivated international stakeholders including the \ac{IMF}, World Bank and \ac{OECD} [@fehlingLimitationsMillenniumDevelopment2013].
-In contrast, the currently active \acp{SDG} are more expansive, overarching ideals that all countries ought to make steps towards achieving.
-In order to support these efforts, targets have been identified for each goal, resulting in a total of 169 targets.
-Multiple, measurable indicators for monitoring progress towards each target have also been identified.

-## Sendai Framework for Disaster Risk and Reduction

-The \ac{DRR} is framed by one overarching goal and expected outcome, which is refined by seven targets, four priorities for action and many guiding principles.

-# Indicators Utilising \ac{EO}-Based Information

 - Talk theoretically about what is possible.

 development of automated methods for pro-longed monitoring of areas